pinpie/pinpie/docs/cache.md

 There are currently three cache storage options:
  * disabled &mdash; every snippet is forced to be executed each time
  * filecache &mdash; file-based storage (default)
- * memcache &mdash; memcache-based storage
+ * memcached &mdash; memcached-based storage

 Cache storage can be set in config by ```CFG::$pinpie['cache type']```.
 Default value is *filecache*.
 This variable defines what file of ```Cache``` class will be included.
 To clearly understand that see the code: ```include PINDIR .
 DS . 'classes' .
 DS . 'cache.class.' . basename(CFG::$pinpie['cache type']) . '.php';``` and that's all.